bortok/kne-demo/DEPLOY.md

 [//]: # (TODO GAP test-client should come with otgclient.go and utils.go)

-## Running sample tests in KNE with Athena
+## Run sample tests in KNE with Athena

 Please refer to the following guides on running sample Athena tests in KNE